 So as a regular user of social media, one of the best things is to get comments and engagement on your posts, right?

 And this is especially true if you don’t have a ton of followers and you haven’t become accustomed to dozens of comments on each Facebook post, Tweet, or ‘gram.

 If you even have just a small following you’d probably recognize a user who comments on a post every once in awhile or likes your posts and likely start following them back.

 That’s why engaging with your target audience on Instagram is a crazy effective way to not only grow your following, but also build relationships with your target audience.

 Not only that, but it’s effective in gaining social proof.
 After all, if you're engaging with the people you follow on Instagram, they’re more likely to engage with your posts.
 And if your posts consistently have a large number of "likes" and comments on them, others will see you as more legit and be more likely to follow suit.

 There are three ways to engage on Instagram for more growth:

 Engage with users who are following your "competition".
-Visit your competition’s followers’ accounts, and like or comment on their posts.
+Visit your competitors Instagram profile page, click on their number of followers, then like or comment on their posts.
 This exposes you to new audiences who may not have been following you before (without necessarily having to follow them).